Nutrient Deficiencies That Cause Chronic Fatigue — And Why Food Alone Isn’t Always Enough

 In these situations, advanced delivery strategies, including liposomal nutrients, may also be used to enhance uptake without the need for intravenous therapy.
 These approaches are applied selectively and strategically, alongside broader regulatory work, rather than as standalone fixes.

-Step 6 – Support Regulation and Recovery Through Acupuncture
+Step 6 – Support Energy Recovery Through Nervous System Regulation and Acupuncture

 Even with targeted nutrition and appropriate nutrient repletion, the body must be able to regulate, absorb, and recover for energy levels to improve sustainably.
 Nervous system tone, digestive function, circulation, and stress signaling all influence how effectively nutrients are utilized at the cellular level.